Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Existence of Axially Symmetric Solutions

 \section{Existence of Axially Symmetric Solutions}

 This section is devoted to the proof of Theorem \ref{thm1} on the existence of axially symmetric solutions for the equation \eqref{GP-2}, which concentrate at $P_0=(0,\cdots,0,1)$ as $a\to a_*(N)$.
 Towards this purpose, we shall first use the reduction method to derive the existence of concentrating solutions, which are axially symmetric, for a GP equation without the $L^2$-constraint condition.
-We then complete the proof of Theorem \ref{thm1} in Subsection 2.2.
+We then complete in Subsection 2.2 the proof of Theorem \ref{thm1}.